UNCCharlotte-CS-Robotics/LineCoverage-dataset/benchmarks/README.md

 > In: Algorithmic Foundations of Robotics XIV.
 Oulu, Finland, pp. 534–550.

 The algorithms are implemented in C++ and executed on a desktop computer with an Intel Core i9-7980XE processor.
-The ILP formulation is executed using Gurobi (https://www.gurobi.com/).
+The ILP formulation is solved using [Gurobi](https://www.gurobi.com/) and run on a cluster node with 48 cores.
 The implementation can be found in the following GitHub repository:
 https://github.com/UNCCharlotte-CS-Robotics/LineCoverage-library

 Description of columns of the file SRLCresults50cities.csv is given below.